Skip to content

 Business Owner's Insurance Policy

 Running a business means managing risk every day.
-A customer could slip on your property, a fire could damage equipment, or a storm could force you to close temporarily.
+A customer could be injured on your premises, a fire could damage your equipment, or a storm could force you to close temporarily.

-• Damage to your building or business property
+• Damage to your building or business personal property

 • Lost income if a covered event temporarily shuts down your business